 Installation simplicity

-Compared to other roofing materials, asphalt shingles are less expensive to produce and more straightforward to install.
-Because of how simple they are to install, homeowners may save much much labor.
-Although labor prices may vary by region, installing asphalt roofing materials is significantly less expensive than installing other forms of roofing.
+Asphalt shingles are less expensive to produce than many roofing materials, and more straightforward to install.
+This saves homeowners a great deal of labor time.
+While prices vary by region, asphalt shingle roofing installation is significantly less expensive than other forms of roofing.

 Mostly Fits In With Neighborhoods

-An asphalt shingle roof may likely be seen in your immediate area.
+There will almost certainly be many other asphalt shingle roofs in your immediate area.
 As we already discussed, it is the most typical variety of residential roofing.
-With an asphalt shingle roof, your home should fit in with the rest of the houses in the area.

 Repairs are simple